ProPwn/HashChecker/README.md

 As a .Net program, it currently only supports Windows Operating system.

 At the time of this writing, the program has been tested on Linux through wine and seems to work correctly.
-However no support will be officially given for non-windows users.
-This software is planned to be ported to Java, wich will then be cross-plateform and allow full support for every common operating system.
+However, no support will be officially given for non-windows users.
+This software is planned to be ported to Java, which will then be cross-platform and allow full support for every common operating system.

 CHANGELOG
 =========